 Filing for divorce isn’t a cheap process.
 Couples need to pay for legal fees, which can be quite expensive if the process isn’t amicable.

 Going from a double-income household to a single-income household is also a massive change.
 Keeping up with mortgage payments, insurance and utility bills alone can be devastating.
 And it’s more complicated when you have children.
+However, the process doesn’t have to be so difficult.
+With the help of EZ Name Change, you can determine how to go about changing your child’s last name in case you file for sole custody.

 Post-secondary school is incredibly expensive.
 Without financial assistance, most students wouldn’t be able to access higher education whatsoever.
 What’s worse is that most students feel like they don’t have much of a choice.
 The current job market heavily favours applicants with post-secondary degrees.